Sardar Ali Raza Khan Dreshak

 Sardar Ali Raza Khan Dreshak is a Pakistani politician who was a Member of the Provincial Assembly of the Punjab, from September 2013 to May 2018.

 Early life and education

 He was born on 9 October 1977 in Lahore to Sardar Nasrullah Khan Dreshak.

 He has a degree of Bachelor of Science where he obtained in 1998 from Government College, Lahore, a degree of Bachelor of Laws (Hons) where he received in 2000 from University of London.
 He did Bar-at-Law from the Lincoln's Inn in 2004.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-247 (Rajanpur-I) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-247 (Rajanpur-I) in the 2013 Pakistani general election.

 In September 2018, a deputy commissioner from Rajanpur accused Dreshak and his father of illegally interfering in transfers and postings of members of Revenue Department and officials of the Border Military Police.